react-cosmos/react-cosmos/docs/pages/docs/configuration/plugin-settings.md

 # Plugin Settings

-The Cosmos config can be extended with plugin settings.
-For example the Vite plugin reads settings from the `vite` config key.
-Additionally, settings under `ui.{pluginName}` keys are passed as configs to [UI plugins](/docs/plugins/ui-plugins.md).
+The [Cosmos config](cosmos-config.md) can be extended with plugin settings.
+For example the Vite plugin reads settings from the `vite` config key, and the Webpack plugin from the `webpack` config key.

+## UI Plugin Configuration

+Settings under `ui.{pluginName}` keys are passed as configs to [UI plugins](/docs/plugins/ui-plugins.md).
+Example below.

-## Custom Viewports
+### Custom Viewports

 `responsivePreview` is a plugin included by default.
 You customize the device list through the Cosmos config: